Online Medical School Rankings

 For instance, an MD/MBA program may take an additional year or more to complete, as students will need to fulfill the requirements of both the medical and business degrees.
 On the other hand, an MD/MPH program might have a shorter additional degree timeline, allowing students to graduate with both degrees in a more condensed timeframe.

-See also The Impact of Healthcare Policies on Medical Education in the USA
+See also Community Service: A Pillar of Medical School Applications in the USA

 Unique Features of the Curriculum